comfy-devs/comfy-frontend/README.md

-# Nyan Anime (Front-end)
+# Comfy (Front-end)

 ## Description
-This is a front-end for Nyan Anime written using Preact.
+This is a front-end for Comfy written using Preact.

 ## Stack
 Frameworks: <a href="https://preactjs.com/">Preact</a>, <a href="https://redux.js.org/">Redux</a>